openfisca/openfisca-doc/coding-the-legislation/35_periods.md

         ...
 ```

-However, sometimes, we do need to estimate a variable for a different period that the one it is defined for.
+However, sometimes, we do need to estimate a variable for a different period than the one it is defined for.

 We may for example want to get the sum of the salaries perceived on the past year, or the past 3 months.
-The option `ADD` tells openfisca to split the period into months, compute the variable for each month and sum up the results :
+The option `ADD` tells openfisca to split the period into months, compute the variable for each month and sum up the results:

 ```py
 class taxes(Variable):